connorskees/connorskees.github.io/content/blog/merge-tree.md

 #### Review and Glossary

-The below is a quick summary of the vocabulary terms discussed in more detail above.
+The below is a quick summary of the vocabulary terms which are discussed in more detail above.

 **sequence number**: a strictly increasing integer assigned uniquely to all operations in the order they're processed by the server